 Welcome to Confluence Park

-In the past several decades, much of Confluence Park has been invaded by exotic trees species such as Russian Olive and Tamarisk trees.
-These trees outcompete other species and make the park less habitable to native species of plants and animals that once flourished in the area.
-Recent effort has cleared up much of the Park for the enjoyment and use by people and for preservation, protection and enhancement of the area’s rich cultural history, wildlife and natural resources.
+In past years, much of Confluence Park has been invaded by non-native species such as Russian olive and tamarisk trees.
+These invasive trees make the park less habitable to native plants and animals that once flourished in the area.
+Recent grant-funded conservation efforts have restored much of the Park’s riparian areas and have greatly increased the natural element and visitation enjoyment.
+The Park is loved by people for its preservation, protection, and enhancement of the area’s rich cultural history, wildlife, and natural resources.

 The main entrance to Confluence Park is at the LaVerkin trailhead.
 You can access the park through the other trailheads as well.

 1. Hurricane trailhead

 From Main Street in Hurricane, travel north until the road ends.
 At this point you will see a faint trail that leads down to the river below.

 2. SR-9 trailhead

 SR-9 has a large bridge which crosses the river between the towns of Hurricane and La Verkin.
 On the La Verkin side of the bridge, west of SR-9 between the vacation rentals and River Rock Roasting Company, you will find the trailhead.
 Parking is available north of River Rock in the dirt lot located at 300 South.
 The trail winds its way down to the river below.
 This trail follows the river to the old power station then continues on to eventually connect with the LaVerkin trailhead.